Cebu Business Month 2026

 Endorsed Entry

-Open to any currently enrolled student — high school through graduate, TVET, or continuing education.
+Open to any currently enrolled student 18 or older — college through graduate school, TVET, or continuing education.
 Entry must be submitted through and formally endorsed by your school or institution.
 No limit on team size.

 • 🏋 1st Prize₱50,000per winning team